Roseola Symptoms and Signs

 - The rash of roseola is not contagious.

-children.
-Roseola is most common in children 6 to 24 months of age.
-The average age at onset is around 9 months.
+Roseola is a mild contagious illness caused by either one of two viruses.
+Characteristically, roseola has a sudden onset and relatively short duration.
+Roseola is most common in children 6-24 months of age, with the average age of 9 months.
 Less frequently, older children, teens, and (rarely) adults may be infected.

-nine to 10 days.
+Roseola is spread from person to person, typically by transfer of oral secretions.
+The incubation period between exposure to the virus and onset of symptoms is nine to 10 days.
 Humans are the only natural hosts for HHV-6 and HHV-7.
-Unlike other viral infections, roseola occurs throughout the year without seasonal variation.
+Unlike some other viral infections, roseola occurs throughout the year without seasonal variation.